 Yes, for personal purposes.
 We only ask that if you use a tripod, please do not block the trail or put the it on the fragile forest floor.
 You and your camera equipment must stay completely on the trail at all times.
 However, if you are filming for commercial purposes, please click on Permits.
 Clicking on the link will take you to the park's headquarters at Golden Gate National Recreation Area, Special Park Uses Group.

 I don't have a car.
-How do I get there?Marin Transit will operate shuttle service between Manzanita Park and Ride to Muir Woods on weekends / holidays between Memorial Day and Labor Day.
+How do I get there?Marin Transit will operate the Muir Woods Shuttle service between Manzanita Park and Ride to Muir Woods on weekends / holidays between Memorial Day and Labor Day.
+New for 2013, the Muir Woods Shuttle will operate over the winter on a few select days (11/28-12/1 Thanksgiving weekend, 12/21 Winter Solstice, and 12/26 through 1/1/14 the day after Christmas through New Years Day).

 Local tour companies bring groups to Muir Woods on a daily basis.
 Most tours originate in downtown San Francisco or Fishermans' Warf, and include time a Sausalito.
 We can not recommend individual companies; check the phone book or do a web search for Muir Woods tours.